 WHAT HAPPENED TO THAT “YOU’RE NOT GETTING OLDER, YOU’RE GETTING BETTER” STUFF?

 I know Aunt Sadie lived to 94, was sharp as a tack, had a younger boyfriend she nearly killed with her sexual demands, drove a car, mowed her lawn and was active until the day she died.
 Everybody thinks it’s great.
-Hormonally deficient people can function, of course they can.
+Hormone deficient women can function, of course they can.
 Aunt Sadie did.
 But that’s not issue.
-The point is that no one, regardless of gender can function optimally, if they are hormonally deficient.
+The point is that no one, regardless of gender can function optimally, if they are hormone deficient.

 IMPORTANT: This website is for educational purposes only.
 It is not intended to suggest a specific therapy for any individual and must not be construed to establish a physician patient relationship.